 design allows use up to 200°C at the sliding face

 and increased bearing pressure.
-The thicker PTFE
+In addition, the thicker PTFE

 • SLB09 and SLB10 (page 6) use 5mm thick graphite

-contained in a recessed backing plate.
+in a recessed backing plate.
 These items

 can be used at temperatures up to 400°C at the